-One of the major functions of Ward Disaster Management Committee will also the carcass disposal, and allied activities at the ward level with reference to the same, and coordination with Shimla Municipal Corporation (SMC) and other local agencies.
-WDMC may designate person/s concerned to coordinate with agencies in this regard.
+One of the major functions of Ward Disaster Management Committee will also the carcass disposal, and allied activities at the ward level with reference to management of deceased, and coordination with Shimla Municipal Corporation (SMC) and other local agencies.
+WDMC would designate person/s concerned to coordinate with agencies in this regard.